 - Surgery to remove bladder stones or tumor

 Antibiotics are the treatment most commonly used to treat UTIs in dogs.
-We might also prescribe pain medication, because UTIs can be very uncomfortable for your pup.
+We might also prescribe pain medication because UTIs can be very uncomfortable for your pup.
 Always make sure to administer the full course of medication, even if the symptoms seem to resolve, in order to prevent re-infection.

 UTI Treatment for Dogs in Castle Pines, Colorado

-When left untreated, urinary tract infections can be extremely dangerous to your dog’s health.
+When left untreated, urinary tract infections can be extremely dangerous to your dog's health.
 If you suspect your dog may have a urinary tract infection, call us as soon as possible so you can save your pet from any unnecessary discomfort or complications.
-Give us a call today to schedule an appointment at Animal Care Center Castle Pines.
+Give us a call today to schedule an appointment at Animal Care Center of Castle Pines.